-In the T2K (Tokai2Kamioka) experiment we begin our science in a chain of death and birth to create the worlds most powerful beam of neutrino particles.
+The T2K (Tokai2Kamioka) experiment begins in a chain of death and birth to create the worlds most powerful beam of neutrino particles.

 Protons are constantly being accelerated by the Sun and many other cosmic sources, some of them rain down upon the Earths atmosphere.
 When a proton strikes the atmosphere it gives birth to a shower of new particles; its energy is turned into mass using Einstein’s E=mc2.
 The majority of the newly born particles are a type called pions.

 Pions are short lived, they die quickly and give birth to yet more particles which rain down upon us from all directions, as they are created all over the Earths atmosphere.
 Some of these new particles may also die and give birth to yet another generation of brand new particles.
 The chain of death and birth end when the particles reach the ground, or reach the lightest versions of themselves they can possibly be, E.g. electrons.